 Frugal Christmas Ideas For Reducing Your Christmas-Carbon-Footprint

-Using popcorn, candy canes, gingerbread and sugar cookies, cranberries, make your own
+Use popcorn, candy canes, gingerbread and sugar cookies, cranberries to make your own ornaments and decorations from some of these edible materials.

 String Your Own Garlands To Reduce Your Christmas-Carbon-Footprint or any holiday footprint.